juliafmorgado/julia/content/english/posts/2024-07-01_deploy-wp-mysql-eks.md

 ![](https://blog-imgs-23.s3.amazonaws.com/eks-wp-main-dashboard.png)

-If you're feeling brave, head to my next tutorial to learn to how to install Kasten on this EKS cluster!
+If you're feeling brave, head to my next tutorial to learn how to [install Veeam Kasten on this EKS cluster](https://www.juliafmorgado.com/posts/install-veeam-kasten-on-an-amazon-eks-cluster/)!

 ## Clean up your environment